Skip to Content

 Property Description

-KerberosKDC The Kerberos Key Distribution Center (KDC) service used to authenticate the user.
+KerberosKDC Identifies the Kerberos Key Distribution Center (KDC) service used to authenticate the user.
+(SPNEGO or Windows authentication only).

-KerberosRealm The Kerberos Realm used to authenticate the user.
+KerberosRealm Identifies the Kerberos Realm used to authenticate the user.

-KerberosSPN The service principal name (SPN) for the Kerberos Domain Controller.
+KerberosSPN Identifies the service principal name (SPN) for the Kerberos Domain Controller.

-KerberosKeytabFile The Keytab file containing your pairs of Kerberos principals and encrypted keys.
+KerberosKeytabFile Identifies the Keytab file containing your pairs of Kerberos principals and encrypted keys.

-KerberosTicketCache The full file path to an MIT Kerberos credential cache file.
+KerberosTicketCache Specifies the full file path to an MIT Kerberos credential cache file.

 SSL